realworldocaml/book/en/09-modules2-draft.md

 - : Int_interval.t = Int_interval.Interval (4, 8)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that, if we wanted to, we could create another instance of int
+We're not locked in to using the standard comparison function is for
+the endpoint type.
+We could, for example, create a type of int
-intervals with the order of the comparison reversed, as follows:
+interval with the order of the comparison reversed, as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module Rev_int_interval = Make_interval(struct